mit-crpg/OpenMOC/_sources/usersguide/input.txt

     pin_cell_array.addSurface(halfspace=+1, bottom)
     pin_cell_array.addSurface(halfspace=-1, top)

-.. warning:: Users may not use Cell IDs which are greater than or equal to 10,000 since these are reserved by OpenMOC for internal use only.
+.. warning:: Users may not use Universe IDs which are greater than or equal to 10,000 since these are reserved by OpenMOC for internal use only.

 Rings and Sectors